-- 2.1 Firms are required to assess whether step-in risk in respect of material step-in entities is significant.2 As part of that assessment, firms are required to consider (amongst other things) a number of prescribed indicators of step-in risk.3 These indicators should be considered both individually and in combination, bearing in mind the purpose and design of the material step-in entities, considering in particular the relevant activities carried out and administered by the entities and how decisions about those activities are made.
-This should ensure firms are able to consider fully the nature of their relationship with a step-in entity and whether the firm is likely to be incentivised to step-in to provide financial support during a time of stress (eg due to the potential reputational risks involved). - 2.2 The PRA would expect step-in risk for a material step-in entity (or for a series of similar entities where step-in risk is identified as material in combination) to be significant where there is a strong indication overall that a firm will step in based on analysis of the step-in risk indicators.
+- 2.1 Step-in risk is the risk that a firm provides financial support to a step-in entity in stressed conditions, in the absence of, or in excess of any contractual obligation to do so.
+Firms are required to assess whether step-in risk in respect of material step-in entities is significant.2 As part of that assessment, firms are required to consider (amongst other things) a number of prescribed indicators of step-in risk.3 These indicators should be considered both individually and in combination, bearing in mind the purpose and design of the material step-in entities, considering in particular the relevant activities carried out and administered by the entities and how decisions about those activities are made.
+This should ensure firms are able to consider fully the nature of their relationship with a step-in entity and whether firms are likely to be incentivised to step in to provide financial support during a time of stress (eg due to the potential reputational risks involved). - 2.2 The PRA would expect step-in risk for a material step-in entity (or for a series of similar entities where step-in risk is identified as material in combination) to be significant where there is a strong indication overall that a firm will step in based on analysis of the step-in risk indicators.
 This may be in situations where two or more of the step-in risk indicators are relevant in indicating that a firm is likely to step in or where a single indicator alone suggests that a firm is likely to step in.